apple-fritter/driftwood/README.md

 These implementations are designed to work without any additional external resources.
 You should be able to get started with the implementations once you have Rust and Cargo set up on your system.

-Please note that the IRC-Cloud implementation assumes that the export was decompressed from the original zip format provided by the service.
-This approach reduces the resource requirements during execution.
+> The IRC-Cloud implementation assumes that the export was decompressed from the original zip format provided by the service.
+This approach reduces resource requirements at execution time.

-Feel free to explore each implementation directory and adapt them to suit your specific needs.

-### Prerequisites
-Apart from `Rust`, and `Cargo`, you're able to get going without any external resources.
-I chose to make my IRC-Cloud implementation work from the assumption that the export was decompressed from the original zip format supplied by the service.
-Part of my philosophy of use, here, was to require fewer resources at execution time.

 ## Applications